 C-Band spectrum refers to a chunk of sub-6 spectrum that first became partially available in late 2021, with the rest opening up over the following year.
 This 3.7GHz to 3.8GHz spectrum allows Verizon to deliver speeds similar to those on T-Mobile's Ultra Capacity 5G using a different chunk of mid-band spectrum.

-While the launch of C-band has been anything but smooth, things are starting to look up.
 Verizon initially had to launch C-band with 60MHz bandwidth while some industries that previously used the spectrum cleared the way.
-Verizon announced (opens in new tab) that it has started to deploy 100MHz C-band 5G in some areas thanks to deals with satellite providers.
-This is ahead of the planned December 2023 availability.
+Verizon announced (opens in new tab) that it has started to deploy 100MHz C-band 5G in some areas thanks to deals with satellite providers, ahead of the planned December 2023 availability.
 This has allowed for speeds up to 1.4Gbps in Verizon's testing close to the towers, with 500Mbps possible further away.

 In the coming years, Verizon will have access to 140MHz to 200MHz across the country as more spectrum becomes available.
 Verizon's C-band network is poised to become the backbone of its nationwide coverage, and the carrier is well on the way to making fast nationwide 5G a reality.